-"What's Next?"
 As you make your way through university, it's time to start thinking about what's next.
 What type of degree would you like to pursue?
-Will it be an honours degree?
+What are you interested in?
 What is an honours degree?
 Considering these questions can be daunting but there are resources available to help you with these decisions.
 Here are some helpful definitions before you get started...

-Auditing a course: Auditing a course means you can attend it, but are not responsible for any of the work completed.
-You do not receive any credit, or a grade, for the course.
+Auditing a course: Auditing a course means you can attend it but are not responsible for any of the work completed.
+You do not receive any credit or a grade for the course, which is indicated on your transcript with the notation 'AUD'.
 Normally you pay half the standard tuition amount to audit a course.
-The course would appear on your transcript with the notation 'AUD', showing that you audited it, but no credit or grade was assigned.

 Credit hours: Credit hours normally represent the number of hours spent in the lecture portion of a course.
-In a single semester course (3 credit hours) you normally spend 3 hours in the course per week for one term.
+In a single semester course (3 credit hours) you typically spend 3 hours in the course per week for one term.
 In a full year, multiterm, course (6 credit hours), you still spend 3 hours in the course per week, but you do this for two terms (Fall/Winter).
 Some six credit hour courses happen in one term.
 When that happens, six hours are spent in the course per week.

-Credit/half-credit: A full credit is worth 6 credit hours and is almost always a full year (multiterm) course.
+Credit/half-credit: A full credit is worth 6 cred- it hours and is almost always a full year (multi- term) course.
 A half credit is worth 3 credit hours and normally takes place in a single term (Fall or Winter) only.

-CRN: This stands for Course Registration Number, and is like the ID number for the course.
-Every course in the timetable has a CRN attached to it.
-When you register for courses you will use the CRNs.
-Cross listed courses: A cross-listed course can count for credit in one of two or more departments.
+CRN: This stands for Course Registration Number and is the ID number for the course in the DalOnline system.
+You use CRNs to register for courses.
+Cross listed courses: A cross-listed course can count for credit in one of two or more depart- ments.
 Cross-listings are listed in the academic calendar and the timetable online.
-If you switch your major and want the course to count for something other than what you registered for, your degree audit will count it as whatever is most advantageous to you.
-The course will not change on your record.
+Your degree audit will count the course as whatever is most advantageous to you.
 Cross-listed courses can only count as one subject at a time and one specific degree requirement at a time.